- Get Help With

 - Chat Now

 The safest place for an infant to sleep is in a crib or a bassinet.
 For your child's safety be sure to keep sleep surfaces free of soft, cushioned surfaces that have been found to suffocate infants.
 That means that there should be nothing in the crib besides your baby...no blankets, stuffed animals, pillows, bumpers, etc., and baby should always lay on his/her back.
-Safe Sleep Recommendations
+A bare crib is a beautiful crib!

 According to the National Highway Traffic Safety Administration, found that there is a 72.6% combined rate of misuse of car seats and booster seats, including: